pandoc-jp/pandoc-doc-ja/users-guide.rst

    letters, chain with ``uppercase``.

--  ``roman``: Converts textual values that can be read as an integer into lowercase roman numerials.
+-  ``roman``: Converts textual values that can be read as an integer into lowercase roman numerals.
 This can be used to get lettered enumeration from array indices.
 To get uppercase roman, chain with ``uppercase``.